MichaelABryant/heart-disease-prediction/README.md

 First, I split the data into train and tests sets with a test set size of 25%.

-I then hyperparameter tuned 13 different models with five-fold cross-validation and evaluated them using accuracy.
+I then hyperparameter tuned nine different models with five-fold cross-validation and evaluated them primarily based on sensitivity/recall.

-The models I used were GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, (hard) VotingClassifier, (soft) VotingClassifier, BaggingClassifier, (pasting with) BaggingClassifier, and AdaBoostClassifier.
+The models I used were GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, and VotingClassifier.

 ### Model Performance

 For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to).
-I looked at accuracy, precision, specificity, sensitivity, AUC, and MCC to choose the best model.
+For this reason, the most important metric was sensitivity/recall, but I also used accuracy, precision, specificity, AUC, and MCC to choose the best model.
 For these reasons, the best model was:
 <br/><br/>
-**Hard VotingClassifier**
+**LogisticRegression**
+* Sensitivity/Recall: 0.8717
 * Accuracy: 0.8553
-* Sensitivity: 0.8717
 * Specificity: 0.8367
 * Precision: 0.8571
-* MCC: 0.7084

-The hard voting classifier included GaussianNB, LogisticRegression, and SVC.
+The SVC also scored well in sensitivity/recall, but since logistic regression has easier interpretability I decided to use it.

 <div align="center">